Simon-Dawit/requirement-analysis/README.md

 - **Ensures Product Quality and User Satisfaction**
   Well-defined requirements help developers build features that meet user needs and expectations.
 This leads to higher satisfaction and fewer post-launch issues.

+## Key Activities in Requirement Analysis

+- **Requirement Gathering**
+  Collecting relevant information from stakeholders to understand the goals and constraints of the system.

+- **Requirement Elicitation**
+  Using techniques like interviews, questionnaires, and workshops to uncover detailed user needs.

+- **Requirement Documentation**
+  Organizing and recording requirements in structured formats such as user stories, use cases, or requirement specifications.

+- **Requirement Analysis and Modeling**
+  Analyzing requirements to identify gaps, conflicts, and priorities.
+Creating visual models to represent system behavior and interactions.

+- **Requirement Validation**
+  Ensuring that documented requirements are accurate, complete, and aligned with stakeholder expectations.